 What you want to do is the complete opposite: maxing out of workouts that increase strength but don't burn calories.
 Sure, you should still do some cardio: it's great for heart health and to maintain/improve the cardiovascular system, but try limiting the duration of cardio and let the bulk of your workout be anaerobic movements.

-Check out our how to build muscle guide to find out more.
+Check out our muscle building guide to find out more.

 As well as having the occasional protein shake, if your plan is to bulk up a bit and build functional muscle mass, there are other two supplements you might want to consider taking: mass gainer and creatine.